Released in:

 This meant that Longyan's best support was Tess - Phantasia, and whilst it was nice for an operative to not be best buddies with Vidya - Celestial Swan for once, the only other operative who gives an Aptitude effect is Fritia - Little Sunshine, who is a 4* operative and who doesn't really compare or compete with the 5* supports.

-As such, it seemed obvious that Fritia - Sparkdrive would be an Aptitude-based support operative, and given the name, she would presumably be an Electric-damage-based operative, although presuming an operative would be Electric-damage based upon their name was an assumption that Haru - Raikou proved wrong before, so Fritia's new exosuit wasn't guaranteed to be Electric, although given that Little Sunshine was Thermal Aptitude and Phantasia was Frost Aptitude, Sparkdrive being Electric Aptitude would make a lot of sense, doubly so since it would als mean that Longyan being supported by Phantasia and Sparkdrive would mean she'd be dealing Thermal, Frost, and Electric damage, which just sounds correct.
+As such, it seemed obvious that Fritia - Sparkdrive would be an Aptitude-based support operative, and given the name, she would presumably be an Electric-damage-based operative, although presuming an operative would be Electric-damage based upon their name was an assumption that Haru - Raikou proved wrong before, so Fritia's new exosuit wasn't guaranteed to be Electric, although given that Little Sunshine was Thermal Aptitude and Phantasia was Frost Aptitude, Sparkdrive being Electric Aptitude would make a lot of sense, doubly so since it would also mean that Longyan being supported by Phantasia and Sparkdrive would mean she'd be dealing Thermal, Frost, and Electric damage, which just sounds correct.

 Sparkdrive being an Electric Aptitude would have been good, as it would give Longyan two obviously BiS supports - Fritia - Sparksdrive and Tess - Phantasia, whilst still allowing Longyan to be supported by other strong ballistic or general supports should either of those not be present, such as Yao - Nightglow or Marian - Aquila.